ARGUS-IS

 Traffic cameras, which were meant to help enforce traffic laws at intersections, have also sparked some controversy, due to their use by law enforcement agencies for purposes unrelated to traffic violations.
 These cameras also work as transit choke-points that allow individuals inside the vehicle to be positively identified and license plate data to be collected and time stamped for cross reference with airborne Wide Area Persistent Surveillance Systems used by police.

-A demonstration of the system was made available to the PBS Nova program and used in a story on UAVs.
+A demonstration of the system was made available to the PBS program Nova and used in a story on UAVs.

 History

 The contract was awarded in late 2007 with a budget of US$18.5 million and duration of 30 months.

 The first test flight using a UH-60 Black Hawk was declared a success by BAE in February 2010.

 In early 2014, the ARGUS-IS achieved initial operating capability (IOC) with the U.S. Air Force as part of Gorgon Stare Increment 2, giving the MQ-9 Reaper the ability to survey an area of 100 km2.